sailfish009/openstructure/modules/mol/mm/doc/settings.rst

   .. attribute::        reference_properties

-    :class:`dict` of OpenMM specific properties, that can be set for the reference platform.
+    :class:`dict` of OpenMM specific properties that can be set for the reference platform.

   .. attribute::        cpu_properties

-    :class:`dict` of OpenMM specific properties, that can be set for the cpu platform.
+    :class:`dict` of OpenMM specific properties that can be set for the cpu platform.

   .. attribute::        opencl_properties

-    :class:`dict` of OpenMM specific properties, that can be set for the opencl platform.
+    :class:`dict` of OpenMM specific properties that can be set for the opencl platform.

   .. attribute::        cuda_properties

-    :class:`dict` of OpenMM specific properties, that can be set for the cuda platform.
+    :class:`dict` of OpenMM specific properties that can be set for the cuda platform.

   .. attribute::        add_thermostat